thomyks/Automatic-Topic-Extraction-with-BERTopic/README.md

 ### 3. **Classify: Three-Level Hierarchical Topic Structure**
    - **Input**: Topic labels from both Step One and Step Two
-   - **Methods**: WARD method + LLMs
+   - **Methods**: sentence-transformers, WARD method + LLMs
    - **Output**: Dendrogram with a Three-level Hierarchy of Topic Labels
    - **Key Characteristics**:
-     - Merges Sbtopics into broader Topics and Topic to Supertopics
+     - Merges Subtopics into Topics and Topics into Supertopics
-     - Organizes topics into a multi-level hierarchy to allow multi-granular topic access
+     - Multi-level hierarchy that allows Multi-Granular Topic Access

 ### 4. **Label: Hierarchical Labels for Level Two and Level Three**
-   - **Input**: Topic labels from Step One and Step Two
+   - **Input**: Topic Labels from Step One and Step Two
    - **Methods**: LLMs (Llama-70B)
    - **Output**: Short, meaningful descriptions for each level of the hierarchy
    - **Key Characteristics**:
      - Ensures consistency in labels across all hierarchical levels
-     - Provides easy-to-interpret, short descriptions
+     - Provides interpretation on the higher topic granularity

-### 5. **Evaluate: Three-Level Hierarchical Topic Knowledge Evaluation and Automated Labeling**
+### 5. **Evaluate Three-Level Hierarchical Topic Knowledge Evaluation and Automated Labeling**
    - **Input**: Level One (Results from Step One and Step Two), Level Two, Level Three
-   - **Methods**: Topic Coherence (c_v) and Topic Diversity for Three-Level Hierarchical Topic Knowledge, Cosine and Euclidean Similarity Matrices for Automated Labeling Evaluation
+   - **Methods**: Topic Coherence (c_v) and Topic Diversity for Three-Level Hierarchical Topic Knowledge, Cosine and Euclidean Similarity Matrices for Automated Labeling
    - **Output**: Evaluation metrics (scores between 0–1)
    - **Key Characteristics**:
      - Quantifies coherence and diversity across different hierarchical levels